aerogear/aerogear.org/docs/specs/aerogear-crypto.md

 [Under development]

-- Asymmetric encryption support (ECC)
+- Asymmetric encryption support (ECC);

+**NOTE:** Not supported by the above dependencies, at some point it looks like we need to provide that on our own

 [Under development]